 Prenuptial Agreement Lawyer in New York

-In need of a prenup?
-Our prenuptial agreement lawyers in New York City can meet with you and your future spouse to discuss your options and help you get started.
+Ready to discuss a prenup?
+Our prenuptial agreement lawyers in New York City can walk you and your future spouse through your options.
 Call (347) 848-1850 or contact us online today.

 What Does a Prenuptial Agreement Cover?

-Topics that may be covered in this type of agreement include:
+Topics commonly covered in a prenuptial agreement include:

 Can a Prenup Protect You From Your Spouse’s Debt?

-What Are the Most Common Reasons for a Prenuptial Agreement?
+The Most Common Reasons Couples Get a Prenuptial Agreement

-- Asset protection: A prenuptial agreement helps define which assets belong to each spouse before marriage, preventing them from being considered marital property.
-This is especially useful for protecting inheritances, investments, and business interests from division in a divorce.
+- Asset protection: A prenup defines which assets are separate property before marriage, keeping them out of the marital estate in divorce.
+This is particularly useful for protecting inheritances, investments, and business interests.

-- Protection for business owners: If one spouse owns a business, a prenup can prevent the other from claiming a share of ownership or control.
-This helps protect the business’s assets and operations, ensuring its stability even in the event of a divorce.
+- Protection for business owners: If you own a business, a prenup can help prevent a spouse from claiming ownership or control in divorce, protecting the business’s operations and value.

 Your Advocate in Difficult Times